Master of Social Work

 - Real-world experience: You will learn to integrate theory and hands-on skills through field practicum courses.
 Students can secure placements at more than 500 human service and social change organizations in the Philadelphia region and beyond.

 - Renowned faculty: The School of Social Work's faculty are nationally-recognized experts in areas such as aging, children and families, disability, incarceration, LGBTQ health, mental health, and substance abuse.

-With the guidance of an academic advisor, students choose a concentration and a specialization that reflect their career goals.
+With the guidance of an academic advisor, students choose a concentration that reflects their career goals.